 Aromatherapy bracelets serve as another great way to take your favorite essential oils to go.
 This lava rock bracelet from the Aura Store comes with a calming lavender essential oil.
 Simply add a few drops onto the porous lava stone to diffuse the scent.

-If you're ready for the next best thing in aromatherapy, a professional grade diffuser is worth the splurge.
-At a little under $100, this Minidiva Store's professional grade diffuser uses a high-frequency vibratory atomization technology to atomize all essential oils.
+If you're ready for the next best thing in aromatherapy, a professional-grade diffuser is worth the splurge.
+At a little under $100, this Minidiva Store's professional-grade diffuser uses high-frequency vibratory atomization technology to atomize all essential oils.
 There's no water needed and the system is ultra-quiet.

 Malcolm BJ, Tallian K. Essential Oil of Lavender in Anxiety Disorders: Ready for Prime Time?
 Mental Health Clinician.
 2017;7(4):147-155. doi:10.9740/mhc.2017.07.147